 Before You Buy ZQuiet

 If you have used MADs in the past you are probably familiar with the circumstances in which these mouthpieces should not be used, but if you are a new to MADs, here is a small note of caution.
-You should not use MADs if you have dentures, moderate to severe sleep apnea, or any jaw problems.
+You should not use MADs if you have dentures, severe to very severe sleep apnea, or any kind of jaw problems.
 Also, if you have very sensitive teeth, this may not be for you as well.

 If you have an overbite, which means that you are unable to comfortably move your lower jaw in front of the upper jaw, you should probably not use most MAD mouthpieces.
 If in doubt about any condition that you may think will be affected by using a MAD, consult your doctor or at the very least, your dentist, before using one (and instead you should consider a TSD such as Good Morning Snore Solution).